beda-software/FHIRPathMappingLanguage/README.md

 ### Conditional logic

-FHIRPath provides conditional logic for primitive values like booleans, strings and numbers using `iif` function.
-Sometimes it's not enough and we need to map some values to complex structures, let's say JSON objects.
+FHIRPath provides conditional logic for primitive values like booleans, strings, and numbers using the `iif` function.
+However, there are scenarios where conditional logic needs to be applied to map values to complex structures, such as JSON objects.

-There's a special construction
+For these cases, a special construction is available in the FHIRPath mapping language:

 ```json
 {